feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 **4. Or locally (for example, jupyter notebook):**

 * Please follow [this](https://www.tensorflow.org/tutorials/images/transfer_learning) link for tensorflow transfer learning tutorial.
 * To use MLflow locally, you may need to add additional steps for configuration and code.
-These steps include but not limited to ```pip install mlflow``` for installing MLflow locally, and ```!mlflow ui``` for viewing the MLflow UI.
-Note: code is not provided.
+These steps may include but not limited to ```pip install mlflow``` for installing MLflow locally,  ```!mlflow ui``` for viewing the MLflow UI, and ```!pkill -f gunicorn``` for stop the UI.
+Note: it is an excersie for the users, so code is not provided here.